GSMSTCSClub/spellingbee-synthesizer/README.md

 ## Security Considerations

-- **API Security:** The current implementation has basically no security, since the endpoint is publicly exposed and the script on the web server checks for GET requests to pronounce a word.
+- **API Security:** The current implementation has basically no security, since the REST API endpoint is publicly exposed, and the script running on the web server only checks for GET requests.
 Consider implementing authentication, or make sure that the IP address/domain is not known.
 - **Sensitive Information:** Ensure that sensitive API keys and credentials are stored securely and not exposed in public repositories.